 THE RISE OF SIEBKENS

-In 1912 Herman and Laura Siebken emmigrated from Northern Germany settling in Milwaukee, WI.
+In 1912 Herman and Laura Siebken emigrated from Northern Germany, settling in Milwaukee, WI.
 Drawn by the bustling resort town, the family moved to Elkhart Lake in 1916 to open Elm Grove Coffee Garden.
-The summer business flourished and in the fall of the same year the Elm Park Hotel on Lake Street, now Siebkens Resort, was acquired.
+The summer business flourished, and in the fall of the same year, the Elm Park Hotel on Lake Street, now Siebkens Resort, was acquired.
 Having operated hotels in Germany, Herman Siebken borrowed from his experiences to instill old world traditions, evident in the food, drink, and entertainment at the resort.

 RELAX AND ENJOY A WONDERFUL VACATION

 The reputation of Siebkens Resort grew, and soon swimming lessons were offered at the Siebkens pier, and picture shows became a frequent occurrence in the Elm Park Theater.
 It also became a tradition that German singing troupes would serenade the guests, with their arrival becoming a highly anticipated event each summer.
 This tradition would continue at the resort for over 70 years.

 ROAD RACING IN ELKHART LAKE